Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces: Improved regret of linear bandits: Proofs

 which finishes the proof.
-The $\tilde{\theta}_t$ is the vector in $C_{t-1}$ which corresponds to the UCB action.
-We took the union bound for the adaptive confidence bounds for each $x \in \mX$, and hence the logarithmic dependence on $K$. \end{proof}
+The $\tilde{\theta}_t$ is the vector that corresponds to the UCB action played by the algorithm.
+We took the union bound for the adaptive confidence bounds for each $x \in \mX$, and hence the logarithmic dependence on $|\mX|$. \end{proof}